-To comply with State regulations, Canandaigua-Farmington Water District, will be annually issuing a report describing the quality of your drinking water.
+To comply with State regulations, Canandaigua-Farmington Water District, releases this report annually, describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-Last year, your tap water met all State drinking water health standards, with the exception of three violation when Trihalomethane (TTHM) levels were higher than allowed by the State in 1st, 2nd, and 3rd quarter samples.
+Last year, your tap water met all State drinking water health standards, with the exception of two violation when Trihalomethane (TTHM) levels were higher than allowed by the State in the 2nd, and 3rd quarter samples.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.